Dynamic Hard Shoulder enhancements

 ‘Dynamic hard shoulder’ (DHS) is an older form of motorway where the hard shoulder is turned on and off as a traffic lane in response to traffic flow.

-Plans to convert these sections of motorway to the latest All Lane Running standard have been paused, while we consider alternative ways in which to operate the dynamic hard shoulder.
+Plans to convert these sections of motorway to the latest All Lane Running standard have been cancelled.
+In the Government's response to the 2021 Transport Select Committee report into smart motorways, it committed to consider alternative ways in which to operate dynamic hard shoulder motorways.